Gluten-free Oatmeal Raisin Cookies

 Baking Tips: IMPORTANT!

-While creaming the cookie batter may seem like a good idea, it is important to note that you should ONLY cream together the butter and sugar.
-Don’t beat in the eggs!
+While creaming cookie batter is certainly a great idea, it is important to keep in mind that creaming certain ingredients can influence the end results of the recipe.
 Creaming together the butter and sugar makes the mixture light and airy, which is perfect for cookies.
-Beating in the eggs actually messes with the protein composition of the eggs and can make your cookies spread out more when baked.
+Beating in the eggs actually messes with the protein composition of the eggs and will make cookies spread out more when baked.

 Parchment paper not only makes clean-up go so much quicker, but it also provides a layer between the cookies and the baking sheet.
 This prevents the cookies from over-browning or spreading out too much when baked.